fafalios/sparql-ld/README.md

 query and integrate even data in datasets returned by a portion of the query, i.e. discovered at query-execution time.

-This extension has been tested with Jena ARQ 2.13.0 (nevertheless, it **may** also work with other Jena ARQ releases).
+This extension has been tested with Jena ARQ 2.13.0 (nevertheless, it may also work with other Jena ARQ releases).

 ## New and updated files

-This repository contains only the *new* and the *updated* classes of Jena 2.13.0 ARQ.
+This repository contains only the *new* and the *updated* classes of Jena 2.13.0 ARQ extension.
 Specifically, the following new classes have been created:

 - main/com.hp.hpl.jena.sparql.engine.http.**ReadRDFFromIRI**